 Doctors’ practices and medical centres are privately owned and set their own fees.

-All children under 13 are eligible for free general practice visits, both during the day and after-hours.
+From 1 July 2015, all children under 13 become eligible for free general practice visits, both during the day and after-hours.
 Not all GPs may provide free visits, so check with your GP first.

 COMMUNITY SERVICES CARDS AND HIGH USE HEALTH CARDS

 If you’re visiting a medical centre where you’re not enrolled, you’ll pay less if you have a Community Services Card or High Use Health Card.
 (If you are enrolled at the centre, your fee will already be lower because it is subsidised by the Government.)

 Check the Ministry of Social Development website or call 0800-559-009 to see if you’re eligible for a Community Services Card.